Skip to main content

 In recent years, the Council has witnessed a steady increase in the number of Houses in Multiple Occupation (HMOs) in Hyndburn.
 Whilst it is acknowledged that HMOs have widened the housing choice within the Borough, particularly providing affordable accommodation for young professionals, alongside low-income households who might be economically inactive or working in low paid jobs, and tackling the issues of a large number of vacant dwellings within the Borough, a high concentration of HMOs can result in the reduction of family dwellings, adverse impact on the amenity of the existing communities, and make places less attractive or enjoyable to live in due to waste management, parking issues, and noise concerns.

-The Direction came into force on the15th of March 2026.
-From this date, planning permission is now required for the conversion of a residential property into an HMO within the following wards:
+In order to apply more control over HMOs in the Borough, the Council formally introduced an Article 4 Direction removing permitted development rights for changes of use from C3 (dwellinghouses) to C4 (Houses in Multiple Occupation, or HMOs).
+The Direction came into force on the 15th of March 2026.
+From this date, planning permission is required for the conversion of a residential property into an HMO within the following wards:

 • Barnfield